-A non-intrusive (surficial) visual inspection of the immediate ground surface and remedies completed within the interior of buildings at the site will be conducted during the annual site inspection to determine if the physical remedy or engineered control applied remains intact.
-The types and location of the physical remedies and engineered controls for OU5 are detailed in the Final Remedial Action Report, Operable Unit 5 - The Former Stimson Lumber Mill (CDM Smith 2016).
+A non-intrusive (surficial) visual inspection of the immediate ground surface and remedies completed at the site will be conducted during the annual site inspection to determine if the physical remedy or engineered control applied remains intact.
+As previously discussed, removal and remedial activities have been limited to ROWs along the OU8 corridors, addressed via work at other OUs (i.e., OU1, OU2, OU4, and OU7).
+The types and location of the physical remedies and engineered controls for OU8 ROWs are depicted in Appendix B and discussed in the Final Remedial Action Report, Operable Unit 8 - Highways and Roadways (CDM Smith 2017a).

-Site inspections will be performed annually and will involve observing whether the backfills, vegetation, and encapsulation of contaminated building materials are intact and prevent exposure to LA-containing material.
-Inspections will be conducted by persons properly trained in accordance with Montana Code Annotated (MCA) 75-2-511.
-If LA-containing material or debris is observed, or damage to the physical remedy or engineered control has occurred, they will be identified for repair as described in Section 2.3.
+Site inspections will be performed annually and will involve observing whether the backfills and vegetation remain intact and prevent exposure to LA-containing material.
+Inspections will be conducted by persons properly trained in accordance with the Montana Code Annotated (MCA) Section 75-2-511 and meeting the OHSA requirements discussed in Section 1.6.3.
+If LA-containing material or debris is observed, or damage to the physical remedy or engineered control has occurred, it will be identified for repair as described in Section 2.3.